 Now that you hopefully have a broader perspective on language and birth, what comes next?
 Birth workers, I encourage you to take a look at your practice, revise your materials, and build an inclusive space where birthing people of all gender identities, sexualities, and family structures feel welcome and see themselves represented.
 Here are some ways that you can do so:

 Ask for pronouns on intake forms and identify your own pronouns on your materials.
 Use neutral pronouns like "they/them" until you know which pronouns a person uses.
+(Similarly, ask for parent names on intake forms and use neutral names like “parent” until people have told you their parent names.)

 Use whatever name a person asks you to, whether it is their name given at birth or not, and be aware that differences between current name and birth name might not be understood or well received by medical staff.